-A. Answer the following questions:

-- 2, 3 and 5 at the end of Chapter 7 of your textbook - 5 and 6 at the end of Chapter 18 of your textbook. - Consider a CONWIP-controlled flow line consisting of four single-machine stations with corresponding mean processing times 4, 1.5, 2.5 and 4 minutes.
+- A. Answer the following questions: - 2, 3 and 5 at the end of Chapter 7 of your textbook - 5 and 6 at the end of Chapter 18 of your textbook. - Consider a CONWIP-controlled flow line consisting of four single-machine stations with corresponding mean processing times 4, 1.5, 2.5 and 4 minutes.
 The line is fed with raw material from another process that is currently very unstable, presenting very long outages, and as a result, the average WIP across the entire line has been at the level of 2 parts.
-If the initial intention was to run the line at a production rate of 12 parts per hour, explain why this objective is unattainable in the prevailing regime. - B. Solve the following problems: - 1, 2, 3 and 6 at the end of Chapter 7 of your textbook. - Problem 1 and 5 at the end of Chapter 10 of your textbook. - Problem 27 on ALB provided in the attached pages (For part (b) interpret the "minimum number of stations" as the lower bound computed through the approach presented in class and also discussed in the textbook as pointed out in class, this bound might not be attainable.)
+If the initial intention was to run the line at a production rate of 12 parts per hour, explain why this objective is unattainable in the prevailing regime. - B. Solve the following problems: - 5, 6, 7 and 10 at the end of Chapter 7 of your textbook (notice that Problems 6 and 7 refer to Problem 5 and not 4; also, for those with the 2nd ed., the corresponding problems are 1, 2, 3 and 6). - Problems 2 and 6 at the end of Chapter 10 of your textbook (for those with the 2nd ed., the corresponding problems are 1 and 5). - Problem 27 on ALB provided in the attached pages (For part (b) interpret the "minimum number of stations" as the lower bound computed through the approach presented in class and also discussed in the textbook as pointed out in class, this bound might not be attainable.)